Reporting seasonal employees and employees recalled from layoffs

 Teachers and professional athletes

 Teachers and other employees of educational institutions who are paid an annual salary aren't considered to be rehired when they return to school in September.
-This is true even if they aren't required to report to school for more than a 60-day period.
+This is true even if they aren't required to report to school for 60 or more days.

 This policy also applies to professional athletes and employees of professional teams who are paid an annual salary and work less than a full calendar year.